 On this day of , A.D.
-20 , before me, the subscriber personally came and appeared hoon by my a duly avy a subscribing witness to the ade oath and said that foregoing indenture who having been by me e duly Swo om, m of the parties thereto, signed, sealed and delivered the same n his/her pr esence. or and parties therete, eighted,
+20, before me, the subscriber personally came and appeared a subscribing witness to the foregoing indenture who having been by me duly sworn, made oath and said that , of the parties thereto, signed, sealed and delivered the same in his/her presence.